 As a United Way donor or community agency, you have entrusted to our care not only your charitable gifts but personal information as well.
 We thank you for your trust and promise to protect both your charitable investment and your personal information in keeping with the highest ethical standards and industry practices.
-United Way of Shippensburg Area donors and community partners have been able to count on this promise with confidence for more than 90 years.
+United Way of Shippensburg Area donors and community partners have been able to count on this promise with confidence.

 Our promise means that we do not sell or trade donor information to anyone.
 We use the personal information that you or your employer have provided to us only for the intended business purpose – to manage your charitable gift in keeping with donor intention.

 Within United Way, we maintain physical, electronic, and procedural safeguards in keeping with industry standards and practices, and we review and adjust these safeguards regularly in response to advances in technology.
 We limit access to confidential information to those employees who need it to perform their jobs, and hold those employees to a strict code of ethics.